Learn about actual and potential costs

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Television Ad Placement Services with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

 ProcurementIQ estimates that there are 875 suppliers in the TV ad placement market.
-Of these suppliers, with top four suppliers collectively hold more than 60.0% of market revenue, indicating a high level of market share concentration.
-High market share concentration gives the top four suppliers (WPP, Publicis Groupe, Omnicom and...
+Of these suppliers, the top four collectively hold more than 60.0% of market revenue, indicating a high level of market share concentration.
+High market share concentration gives the top four suppliers (WPP, Publicis Groupe, Omnicom and the...
 Subscribe to learn more.